wesbarnett/libgmxcpp/docs/usage.rst

 Compiling a Program
 -------------------

-Say that you have written the above program and saved it to ``com.cpp``.
+Say you have written the above program and saved it to ``com.cpp``.
 To compile you need to link your program to libgmxcpp.
 Additionally if the headers for your Gromacs installation are in a non-standard installation, which they most probably are, you need to add that path to the ``CPLUS_INCLUDE_PATH``